spinalcordtoolbox/sct_docker/Install_WSL.rst

 Install FSL
 ***********

-FSL contains fsleyes which is the default viewer for mifti image in SCT.
+FSL contains fsleyes which is the default viewer for NIfTI image in SCT.
 Download and execute the installer:

 .. code-block:: sh